Brought to you by Canadian Manufacturers & Exporters in Partnership with:

 The rapid change to industrial workplaces in Canada has been dramatically accelerated by COVID-19.
 To help the Ontario manufacturing industry, CME is extending its suite of training services designed to help the sector adapt, innovate, and thrive.

-CME’s Lean Training Program
+CME’s Training Services

 Training is underway – click below to get involved.